HazemAbdesamed/legisFrance-data-engineering/Readme.md

     }
 </pre></code>

-Assuming that the articles are generaly retrieved with their respective legal texts, we have put the legal text and its articles in the same collection.
+Assuming that the articles are generally queried with their respective legal texts, the legal text and its articles are put in the same collection.

 Assuming that the fields that are used the most are **nature** and **date**, two indexes are created for these fields.